Sahilj11/Learning-notes/Notes/MCA/1st Sem/SE/Software Testing.md

 ## Basics of testing
-- Testing means software testing . it is done to find discrepancy in the developed software or existing software
+- Software testing is the process of executing a program (or a part of program) with the intent of finding errors
 - Approaches of testing
 	- Black box testing: in this tester does not have the knowledge of the coding . in this testing we only check the functionality of software that is input be pass and output the s/w produce
 	- ![[Pasted image 20231103144841.png]]